zainozzaini/Laravel-HTMLPurifier-Bundle/README.md

-## HTMLPurifier Bundle, by Maxime Dizerens
+## HTMLPurifier Bundle for Laravel

 You must then autoload the bundle in bundles.php: